Supporting local fine & performing arts since 1956

 Our most prestigious grant is the Evelyn McLean Memorial Scholarship, named for the founder of the organization.
 Additional scholarships are awarded annually, including the Joseph J. McGlade Memorial Scholarship, the George W. Kinsley IV Memorial Scholarship for Students of the Woodwind Instruments and the Dotti Gelenberg Memorial Scholarship as well as other grants, the number and size of which are determined by the financial success of the production.

-We are very pleased to have awarded a total of four grants for 2021 and are most proud to announce the following recipients of our 2021 scholarships.
+We are very pleased to have awarded a total of two grants for 2022 and are most proud to announce the following recipients of our 2022 scholarships.

 Evelyn McLean Memorial Scholarship

 Laura’s passion and career goals lie in the field of animation and she has been creating stories and songs since a young age.
 Her natural artistic ability coupled with her creative talent has gained her acceptance at The University of the Arts in Philadelphia.
 The school is known for its top animation curricula.
 In addition to writing original stories and designing characters for animation, Laura also composes and plays original music for her animated projects.
 Academically, Laura is currently positioned in the top 5th of her graduating class with a 3.96 GPA.
 She is a member of the National Honor Society.